sehgalmaulik/cnn-vision/README.md

 Copyright © 2023.
 All rights reserved.

 This software is provided for educational purposes only.
-It is prohibited to use this Portable Index-Allocated File System, for any college assignment or personal use.
+It is prohibited to use this code, for any college assignment or personal use.
 Unauthorized distribution, modification or commercial usage is strictly forbidden.
 Please respect the rights of the author.